close

 17. Sanjay Van

-Sanjay Van is one of the largest green spaces in Delhi, located near the Vasant Kunj area.
-This forested area is home to a variety of flora and fauna, making it a perfect spot for nature walks, birdwatching, and photography.
-It’s a peaceful haven for those looking for a break from the urban landscape.
+A forest located in Vasant Kunj, Sanjay Van is among the largest green spaces in Delhi.
+It is home to a wide variety of flora and fauna, making it appropriate for nature walks, birdwatching, and photography.
+A quiet escape for anyone who seeks refuge away from the hustle and clutter of urban life.

 • Open Timing: 6:00 AM to 6:00 PM